definition of compromise in a relationship

 While I can't guarantee what the outcome of the conversation will look like in either scenario, I can imagine that if the people within the relationship are coming from a place of self-love instead of selfishness—the conversation itself will flow from a much more understanding place, resulting in an easier time coming to a compromise.
 Again—can’t guarantee that, but it’s my two cents.

-If nothing else, it will help you and your partner(s) continue getting to understand each other's inner world—knowing why the compromise means a lot to you, and understanding each other's positions so you're coming to a decision both understanding what you're "gaining" and "giving up."
+If nothing else, it will help you and your partner(s) continue getting to understand each other's inner world through open communication —knowing why the compromise means a lot to you, and understanding each other's positions so you're coming to a decision both understanding what you're "gaining" and "giving up."

-Having to make many decisions from a place of "we" instead of "me" is a big part of being in a relationship—and at the same time, of course I believe that it's important to continue to make sure your needs are being factored in, not left in the dust.
+Having to make many decisions from a place of "we" instead of "me" is a big part of being in romantic relationships—and at the same time, of course I believe that it's important to continue to make sure your personal values and core beliefs are being factored in, not left in the dust.
+Finding middle ground, and having mutual respect for one another, is key.

-There are likely times where a compromise will lean more towards one side than the other.
+There are likely times where a compromise will lean more towards one person's individual needs than the other.

 And if you're coming from a "tit-for-tat" mentality in your relationship (aka, keeping score of all compromises), you may find that for a period of time, there are more than one compromises leaning towards one person's side than the other.